krishna5312/restful-web-services/README.md

 This project demonstrates the implementation of RESTful web services using Spring Boot.
 It provides a simple API to perform CRUD (Create, Read, Update, Delete) operations on user data.
 The goal is to showcase the design and development of scalable and maintainable REST APIs.

 ## Features
-- Create, retrieve, update, and delete user records
+- Create, retrieve, update, and delete user/user post records
 - RESTful endpoints following best practices
 - Exception handling for invalid requests
 - Basic validation of input data